 Post-market Surveillance and Quality Assurance

-After securing device approval in Malaysia, the responsibilities of manufacturers continue.
-This section discusses the post-market surveillance obligations and quality assurance systems that companies must adhere to.
+After securing device approval in Malaysia, manufacturers’ responsibilities continue with post-market surveillance obligations and quality assurance systems.

 Monitoring and Reporting